Get involved with us

 These are short, time dependent projects for residents within a block, scheme or street to solve a local issue they have identified, for example anti-social behaviour.
 Residents will work alongside staff to come up with solutions and recommendations.

-Estate Monitors are local volunteers who assess the quality of contractors where they live.
-Estate monitors rate via text message a range of services from gardening to cleaning, and work alongside our Estates team to monitor and assess the quality of estate services carried out by our contractors.
+Resident Monitors are local volunteers who assess the quality of contractors where they live.
+Resident monitors rate a range of services from gardening to cleaning, and work alongside our Estates team to monitor and assess the quality of estate services carried out by our contractors.

 Local forums identify at a local level issues that need wider examination.
 The meetings and discussion topics are publicised in advance, and you can attend regularly or just one meeting if you prefer.
 They are topic-based, about local housing management services and can look at a variety of issues identified by local residents such as repairs, complaints or antisocial behaviour.
 These forums are open to all residents.